As of February 1st 2018 our

 deposit policy is this:

-The $500 deposit is non-refundable nor transferable between litters.
-By sending
+is added to make the $800 deposit.
+This $800 deposit is non-refundable nor transferable between litters.
+By sending a deposit

-a deposit you are committing to us and to the current litter.
-If we decide that none of the puppies in the current
+you are committing to us and to that current litter.
+If we decide that none of the puppies in the current litter would not

-litter would not be a match for your family, the deposit would then, and only then, be transfered to the next available
+be a match for your family, the deposit would then, and only then, be transfered to the next available litter.

 We ask $2,800 for our puppies which are eligible to be AKC registered.
 They will be up